illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 Don't modify `mcontest.c`, `contest.h`, or `contest-alloc.so`.
 Those files create the environment that replaces the standard glibc malloc with your malloc.
 These files will be used for testing.

 Your `malloc` must allocate heap memory using `sbrk`.
 You may not use files, pipes, system shared memory, `mmap`, a chunk of pre-defined stack memory, other external memory libraries found on the Internet, or any of the various other external sources of memory that exist on modern operating systems.
+You can find more information in the [Memory Allocators](http://cs341.cs.illinois.edu/coursebook/Malloc) coursebook entry.

 ## A Bad Example